MichelePardini/fio_test_cvo/README.md

 ## Running FIO workloads

-You should have SSH open to all your Linux clients, then you can run - at the same time - the fio command for the desired workload, for instance if you want to run 4k random
+You should have SSH open to all your Linux clients, then you can run - at the same time - the fio command for the desired workload, for instance if you want to run 4k random (from /fio directory)

-> cd /fio
 > ./fio 4k_random.fio

 This will run for ~28 minutes.
 At the end of each run you will get a report on the console of your Clients.
 If you want to save this report either you can copy paste or you can run something like this